aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

         git push --set-upstream origin other_branch

 This is expected.
-You have realize, there is a difference between local and remote branches.
+You have realized that there is a difference between local and remote branches.
 When creating remote repo, we have actually [manually set remote branch *master* to track local branch *master*](#notice)\*.
 Git hints us that we are supposed to do the same for the *other_branch*, so we run:

     git push -u origin other_branch